 What documents are required for a business line of credit?

 A business line of credit can be a powerful tool for entrepreneurs looking to build or expand their businesses.
-For borrowers who need regular access to funds, a business line of credit can allow flexibility similar to a credit card.
+For borrowers who need regular access to funds, a business line of credit can allow flexibility similar to a business credit card.
 Once borrowed money is repaid, the borrower can reaccess the full line of credit if needed.

 Documents about yourself